 How can tinnitus be diagnosed?

-Doctors may conduct ENT, dental, orthodontic and orthopedic examinations.
+Doctors may conduct ENT, dental, orthodontic, and orthopedic examinations.

 How can you cope with tinnitus?
 What are the treatment options available?

 Even if there is no specific cause is determined, tinnitus can be treated.
-There are many possibilities to help patient find ways to cope with their condition.
+There are many possibilities to help patients find ways to cope with their condition.
 This means changing habits and attitudes so that tinnitus no longer controls your everyday life.

 How can you manage tinnitus?